walmart scintilla photo collage

 Forecast accuracy and versioning

-Walmart provides two forecasts that impact replenishment decisions — the POS store forecast and the GRS forecast, which drives automatic replenishment.
-If these forecasts are inaccurate, products can either go out of stock or be overstocked.
+Walmart provides two forecasts that impact replenishment — the POS store forecast and the ‘Supply Plan’ or Order Forecast.
+If these forecasts are inaccurate, products can quickly go out of stock or be overstocked.
 Alloy.ai helps brands quickly detect when forecasts are underestimating or overestimating demand.
 Because even best-in-class forecasts like Walmart’s aren’t right all the time.
-Alloy.ai stores historical forecasts and all changes, to give brands a measure of the retailer’s accuracy vs. forecasts from all other retailers:
+Alloy.ai stores historical forecasts and offers a range of statistical accuracy measures.
+Brands have a clear measure of retailer forecast accuracy and can identify specific products, DCs or regions with significant accuracy deviations, where forecast adjustments or other action may be needed.
+Exception alerts can highlight chronic issues over time, or recent issues as new trends emerge.
+Acting quickly is crucial to capture opportunity and keep shelves stocked.

 POS Retail Forecast Accuracy Dashboard in Alloy.ai

-Additionally, Alloy.ai allows for versioning of forecasts, helping brands compare different forecast scenarios over time.
-You will be alerted when changes happen — something that Walmart does not flag for suppliers today — so you can look into root causes.
-Is it a promotion or an error?
+Additionally, Alloy.ai allows users to compare different forecast versions, helping brands understand how forecasts are changing over time..
+Get alerted when changes happen — something that Walmart does not flag for suppliers today — so you can dive into root causes and adjust your plans accordingly.
+Is this an expected forecast shift or something new?
+Are you prepared to fill these expected orders?

 With Alloy.ai, brands can: